eR-Biostat/Course-developers/README.md

 ## What you can download from this repository ?

-* A Tex file that can be sued to produce slides for the course.
+* A Tex file that can be sued to produce slides for a course (example: slides for the class about simple linear regression).
+* Corresponding set of slides.

 ## Contact information
 If you want to develop/contribute a course within the **>eR-Biostat** initative please contact ziv.shkedy@uhasselt.be